jaiswalanshul/Udacity-Data-Engineering-Projects/README.md

 # Data Engineering Nanodegree
 Learn to design data models, build data warehouses and data lakes, automate data pipelines, and work with massive datasets.
 At the end of the program, you’ll combine your new skills by completing a capstone project.

-5 months to complete

-## PREREQUISITE KNOWLEDGE
-To be successful in this program, you should have intermediate Python and SQL skills.See detailed requirements.

 ## Data Modeling
 Learn to create relational and NoSQL data models to fit the diverse needs of data consumers.
 Use ETL to build databases in PostgreSQL and Apache Cassandra.